• Skip to content

 Attention deficit hyperactivity disorder (ADHD)

 Many children have difficulty with thinking before they act, sitting still and focusing.
-But in children with attention deficit hyperactivity disorder (ADHD), these behaviours can be extreme and have a big effect on their daily lives.
-The behaviours usually happen together, although some children can be mainly inattentive.
+But in children with attention deficit hyperactivity disorder (ADHD), these behaviours can have a big effect on their daily lives.

 How common is ADHD in autistic children?

 Autism and ADHD share some common characteristics.
-Many autistic children have behaviour that’s very similar to ADHD, and 30-80% meet the criteria for an ADHD diagnosis.
+Many autistic children behave in ways that are very similar to ADHD, and 30-60% meet the criteria for an ADHD diagnosis.

 Treatment, therapies and supports for ADHD

-Health professionals can work with children and teenagers to develop strategies to help them manage their ADHD.
+Health professionals can work with autistic children on strategies for managing ADHD.
 Doctors will sometimes prescribe stimulant medicines for children diagnosed with ADHD.
 These medicines improve the way the parts of the brain ‘talk’ to each other.
 This can help children with attention and self-regulation.

 Find out more